logaretm/vee-validate/docs/content/api/field.md

 interface FieldMeta {
   touched: boolean; // if the field has been blurred (via handleBlur)
   dirty: boolean; // if the field has been manipulated (via handleInput or handleChange)
-  valid: boolean; // if the field has been validated and is valid
+  valid: boolean; // if the field doesn't have any errors
   pending: boolean; // if validation is in progress initialValue?: any; // the field's initial value
 }